 How it works

-When you talk to Kody in PR comments, it detects when you’re stating a convention or preference and automatically saves it as a Memory.
+When you talk to Kody in PR comments, it detects when you’re stating codebase context or a team preference and automatically saves it as a Memory.
 Memories are then applied as high-priority context in all future code reviews and conversations.Explicit teaching

 Directly tell Kody to remember something:Implicit learning